KIWI FRUIT AND AVOCADO SALAD

 ½ cup of finely chopped parsley

 Rinse lentils well, put them in a lidded pot with cold water, and simmer until tender but not mushy.
-Depending on the lentils, you may have to add another cup of water.
+Depending on the type of lentils, you may need to add an additional cup of water.
 Meanwhile, gently fry onions in oil, stirring constantly until they are coloured a rich brown.
 When the lentils are tender, remove them from heat, and add half the onions plus half the oil, the rice, salt, pepper, and boiling water.
 Lid the pot, return it to the heat, and simmer until the rice is tender, adding more water if needed.
 Add raisins, cinnamon, and cumin; stir lightly.
 Stand the lidded pot in cold water for fifteen minutes.
 Add lemon juice, stir once only, and transfer the hot salad to a flat serving dish, forming a mound in the centre, to which the remaining onions should be added.
-Lightly roast the pine nuts, decorate your salad in a circle of pine nuts, then parsley, and finally, pine nuts.
+Lightly roast the pine nuts, then decorate your salad with a circle of pine nuts, followed by parsley, and finally, more pine nuts.

 Serve warm or cold with spinach or lettuce leaves, pickles and fresh bread.